arvigj/arvigj.github.io/_posts/2024-07-7-pneumatic-actuator-optimization.md

 ### Mesh

 A finite element simulation requires a volumetric mesh.
-This can be created from a surface mesh using [fTetWild](https://github.com/wildmeshing/fTetWild), which exposes a lot of control over mesh quality.
+This can be created from a surface mesh using [fTetWild](https://github.com/wildmeshing/fTetWild), which exposes a lot of control over mesh quality and is very robust.
+One drawback is that the volumetric mesh surface will be within an epsilon tolerance of the input surface mesh (epsilon can be configured, but the algorithm will take longer to run if epsilon is small).
+This is only really a problem when designing object with flat features, because after meshing they will no longer be truly flat.
+In these cases we recommend using [TetGen]() if the object is simple.

 Alternatively, if designed in CAD, volumetric meshes are directly available.

 ### Surface selections

-We provide a utility to select surface based on bounding volumes.
-Given a volumetric mesh and surface meshes bounding surfaces of interest, our utility in `setup_scene_3d/setup_3d.cpp` computes the surface selections and assigns distinct ids for use in the simulation.
-The output is a `.txt` file mapping surface triangles to boundary ids.
+The easiest way to select surfaces is by using the built in selection tools of PolyFEM, whereby you can specify surfaces bounded by geometric primitives (box, sphere).
+When dealing with more complicated geometries, one might want to select two sides of a thin wall, in which case these don't provide the necessary granularity.
+For this, we designed a utility which takes in the volumetric mesh and (watertight) surface meshes enclosing surfaces of interest and creates a single file of relevant surface selections.
+This can be found in `pneumatic-actuator-design/setup_scene_3d` and compiled as you would any cmake project.
+The benefit of this system is that when the objects are designed originally, whether in CAD or a modelling software like Blender, one can take the surface parts, scale them up to enclose the surfaces of interest and export these.
+The selections will then closely follow the surface and can be very precise.
+The output of this utility is a `.txt` file mapping surface triangles to boundary ids, which can be directly loaded into PolyFEM.
+Please see the README in the repository for how to use it.

 ### Boundary conditions